 With the holiday weekend behind us, summer is unofficially here.
 And as the world emerges from 15 months of a global pandemic, what a summer it will be.

 As the school year finishes up and vacations become a normal part of reality again, our work lives may suffer.
 That’s particularly true after a long weekend when returning to work might feel like a slog and your email inbox is overflowing with important messages.
-Advance planning is key to prepare for time off, enjoy that time while it’s happening, and then hit the ground running when you return to work.
+Advance planning is key to preparing for time off, enjoy that time while it’s happening, and then hit the ground running when you return to work.

 Returning to work after a much-needed break can feel overwhelming: too many emails and administrative tasks mixed into an already full to-do list.
 If possible, plan ahead for that crunch by blocking out time on your calendar simply to catch up.
 The upside here is that most of your colleagues are probably in the same boat, so don’t hesitate to set realistic expectations for what’s doable upon returning to the office (whether it’s virtual or physical).
 This strategy doubles as a useful way to give yourself breathing room on vacation so you don’t feel obligated to answer emails and get organized during time off.